A Simplified Three-Day Cleanse

 - 2 tablespoons fresh ginger root, chopped

 - 1 teaspoon barley malt or raw honey

 - 1 teaspoon natural mineral salt

 - 1/4 teaspoon fresh ground black pepper

 Blend the lemon juice, water and fresh coriander until the coriander is chopped.
 Add the remaining ingredients and blend until it is like a paste.

 Use sparingly.
 This chutney can be stored in a covered container in the refrigerator for up to one week.
 For a silkier texture, use only the leaves and the tops of the fresh coriander stalks.

-This tridoshic recipe from Ayurvedic Cooking for Self-Healing by Usha and Vasant Lad, is especially good for people with vata and kapha imbalance.
-Reduce cayenne pepper to ¼ teaspoon if there is any pitta imbalance, or eliminate it entirely.
+This tridoshic recipe from Ayurvedic Cooking for Self-Healing by Usha and Vasant Lad is especially good for people with vata and kapha imbalances.
+Reduce cayenne pepper to 1/4 teaspoon if there is any pitta imbalance, or eliminate it entirely.

 - 1 cup roasted and ground sesame seeds